Multi-Agent Teams Hold Experts Back: Setup

 For error-based tasks (human ranking tasks) where lower is better, we flip the numerator: (Team $-$ Expert) / Expert.
 In both cases, a relative synergy gap of 0\% means the team matched expert performance, while larger positive values indicate greater underperformance of the team relative to the best individual. \paragraph{At Least One Correct (ML Benchmarks).} For ML benchmarks, we define the \emph{At Least One Correct} upper bound as the performance achievable if the team perfectly identified and leveraged the agent with the correct answer on each problem.
 Notably, the expert changes per problem---sometimes weaker models succeed where stronger ones fail.
 When multiple models are correct, we select randomly.
 This captures potential gains from ideal expertise aggregation.
-In the \emph{Reveal Expert} condition for ML benchmarks, we tell the team which agent has the most expertise for the given problem---not that they have the correct answer (see Appendix~\ref{app:discussion-protocol} for exact prompts).
+In the \emph{Reveal Expert} condition for ML benchmarks, we tell the team which agent has the most expertise for the given problem---not that they have the correct answer.
+We automatically optimize this prompt with GEPA \citep{agrawal2025gepa} per benchmark so that our results do not depend on its specific phrasing; the optimized prompts are listed in Appendix~\ref{app:gepa}.

 In practice, deployed multi-agent systems typically operate without explicit expertise information, making the \emph{Expert Not Mentioned} condition most representative of real-world scenarios.
-The \emph{Reveal Expert} condition serves as an important ablation: even with aggressively hand-optimized prompts to encourage expertise leveraging (Appendix~\ref{app:discussion-protocol}), teams fail to leverage revealed expertise properly, demonstrating that perfect expert identification does not solve the problem.
+The \emph{Reveal Expert} condition serves as an important ablation: even with aggressively optimized prompts to encourage expertise leveraging (Appendix~\ref{app:discussion-protocol} for the psychology tasks, Appendix~\ref{app:gepa} for the ML benchmarks), teams fail to leverage revealed expertise properly, demonstrating that perfect expert identification does not solve the problem.